M66B/FairEmail/PRIVACY.md

 <br />

-First of all, the main goal of FairEmail is to help you protect your privacy.
+First of all, FairEmail's main goal is to help you protect your privacy.
-What follows is a complete listing of all data that *could* be sent to the internet, which is eventually always your choice and therefore optional.
+What follows is a complete overview of all the data that **can be** sent to the internet, which in the end is always your choice and therefore optional.

 ## Overview